hanabi/hanabi.github.io/Reference.md

     * After that, she uses the *Fresh 1's Rule*, and play the 1 in slot 1 next.
     * After that, she will play the rest of the 1's from oldest to newest, so she will play slot 3 and then slot 2.

+### The Prompt

+* The *Prompt* is a move covered in [beginner guide](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md).
+It is when you get a player to clued card that was previously unknown.

 ### Prompts in Multi-Color Variants

 * In multi-color variants, *Prompts* apply to the card with the most positive information.